derrekyoung/appd-agent-management/README.md

 Usage: `./local-agent-install.sh -a=AppServerAgent-4.2.6.0.zip -h=./agents`

 ## Arguments and Settings
 1. Arguments are optional.
 You will be prompted for values otherwise.
-Optionally hard code values in the script.
 Optional command line arguments:
     * -a|--archive= Agent archive
     * -h|--appdhome= Remote AppDynamics home directory
 	* -c|--config= (optional) Agent properties configuration file
 1. `APPD_AGENT_HOME`: the install directory for the agents.
-The default is to install it in the same directory where you run the script.
+The default is to install it `./agents`.
 1. `DEBUG_LOGS`: set to `true` to turn on verbose logging.

 ## Agent Configuration Properties
-You can update agent configuration details (controller, access key, analytics endpoint, etc.) by passing in a properties file.
+You can update agent configuration details (controller, access key, analytics endpoint, etc.) by passing in a properties file name.
+These files are under `HOME/conf/agent-configs/`.

 A sample file is provided for you to update with your information.
 (Do not change the key names in the file.)
 You can create your own configuration files of any name to distinguish between different Controllers or different agent profiles.

-Usage: `./local-agent-install.sh -a=AppServerAgent-4.2.6.0.zip -c=agent-config.properties`
+Usage: `./local-agent-install.sh -a=AppServerAgent-4.2.6.0.zip -c=test-env`

 Example `controller-info.xml` properties:
 ```PROPERTIES